10 Tactics to Help You Drive Traffic to Your Amazon Product Listings

 Amazon’s “Automate Pricing” tool available in the Seller Central location helps you to automate your pricing decisions.
 This simple automation eliminates the headache of finding the perfect price, but you should still do your regular competitor analyses to find any inefficiencies that could help you to either win more customers at a lower price or make more of a profit at a higher price on Seller Central to help you automate pricing decisions.
 For example, you could set a rule that “beats the lowest Fulfilled by Amazon price by $0.10.”
 This is an excellent way to consistently win the buy box.

 Price for promotions.
 Many successful pricing campaigns revolve around making a substantial profit throughout the entire year to bolster periodic promotions that drive traffic to your product listings.
-These promotions can come in the form of lightning deals, coupons, and buy one get one free offers.
+These promotions can come in the form of lightning deals, coupons and buy one get one free (BOGO) offers.
 Using promotions can be an exceptionally effective way to generate sales for new products and gauge the market demand.